Is a mirror or mirrorless camera better

 When it comes to battery life, mirrorless cameras tend to have shorter battery life compared to DSLRs.
 This is because mirrorless cameras use electronic viewfinders and continuous live view on the rear LCD screen, which can drain the battery faster.

-See also Best little mirrorless camera
+See also Best affordable mirrorless camera under 400

 On the other hand, DSLRs typically have longer battery life as they only use power when the shutter is pressed or when reviewing photos.
 This can be advantageous for photographers who shoot for extended periods without the ability to recharge their batteries.